-- The SLAPP suit submissions therefore add nothing to the abuse of process argument advanced by the applicant in support of Ms Maughan.
-As the Constitutional Court recently held when recognising SLAPP type defence that the defendants relying on SLAPP type defence will have "to prove at trial that the defamation suit brought by the plaintiffs: - (a) Is an abuse of process of court; - (b) Is not brought to vindicate a right; - (c) Amounts to the use of the court process to achieve an improper end and to use litigation to cause the defendants financial and/or other prejudice in order to silence them; and - (d) Violates, or is likely to violate, the right of freedom of expression entrenched in section 16 of the Constitution in a material way." - 21.
+- (a) Is an abuse of process of court: - (b) Is not brought to vindicate a right; - (c) Amounts to the use of the court process to achieve an improper end and to use litigation to cause the defendants financial and/or other prejudice in order to silence them; and - (d) Violates, or is likely to violate, the right of freedom of expression entrenched in section 16 of the Constitution in a material way." - 26.
 The Constitutional Court held that "merits play a central role in a SLAPP suit defence."

-The applicants for admission do not and cannot meet the merits requirement for it is only after the defendant has led evidence in support of the SLAPP defence to the trial that its application may be determined by the Court. - 22.
+The applicants for admission do not and cannot meet the merits requirement for it is only after the defendant has led evidence in support of the SLAPP defence to the trial may this SLAPP defence be determined by the Court. - 27.
 But there is a more fundamental difficulty with the attempt of the applicants to seek to introduce SLAPP suit defences in criminal proceedings.
 In ISS v Basson, the Constitutional Court held that the nature of proceedings determines the standard for admission as amicus curiae.
 In paragraph 15 of the judgment, it held the following: